vladislavlobanov/my-electron-app/README.md

 6. **Comparison of Query Results**: Users can invoke an "Advanced View" feature to see a simplified history of their queries and replies, enhancing data management and analysis capabilities.

+# External System(s)
+**MongoDB**: The primary database system used for managing and querying data.
+MongoDB facilitates the storage of JSON-like documents with dynamic schemas, which is integral to the query tool's operation.
+[MongoDB Documentation](https://mongodb.com/docs/)

 # Proof-of-Concept Desktop Application using Electron

 ![Screenshot](https://github.com/vaisakhsasikumar/my-electron-app/blob/main/screenshot.png)